 What to Serve with Bibim Guksu

-These noodles are SO good on its own as a filling meal or even as a refreshing side dish.
+These spicy Korean cold noodles are SO good on their own as a filling meal or even as a refreshing side dish.
 Here are a few other entrees that pair well with these popular Korean noodles:

 - 4 oz thin wheat noodles